znewman01/nix-doom-emacs/README.md

 Nix expression to install and configure [doom-emacs](https://github.com/doomemacs/doomemacs).

+nix-doom-emacs (also commonly referred to as NDE in chatrooms) is a project with lots of moving pieces and hacks.
+Users are expected to know their way around using (and especially debugging) Nix and Emacs Lisp in order to use this project.

 The expression builds a `doom-emacs` distribution with dependencies pre-installed based on an existing `~/.doom.d` directory.